Generic Name: valacyclovir (val a SYE kloe veer)

-HIV/AIDS, or other conditions that can weaken the immune system;
+HIV/AIDS, or other conditions that can weaken the immune system; or

 How should I take valacyclovir?

-Valacyclovir can be taken with or without food.
+You may take valacyclovir with or without food.

 Lesions caused by herpes viruses should be kept as clean and dry as possible.
 Wearing loose clothing may help to prevent irritation of the lesions.

 Store valacyclovir tablets at room temperature away from moisture and heat.
-Store the liquid in a refrigerator.
-Do not freeze.
-Throw away any unused valacyclovir liquid that is older than 28 days.

 What happens if I miss a dose?

 Take the missed dose as soon as you remember.
-If it is almost time for your next dose, skip the missed dose and take the medicine at the next regularly scheduled time.
+Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.

 What happens if I overdose?

-What should I avoid?
+What should I avoid while taking valacyclovir?

 Valacyclovir side effects